Are you wondering how to get started on your investing journey?

 These companies generally reinvest their profits into the business instead of paying dividends.
 This is to accelerate their rate of growth and potential for capital appreciation (stock price increases).

 The hope is that these growth stocks will show impressive returns as they develop and become successful.
-However, the risk is that a promise of growth does not equate to actual growth, and the business could just as easily fall flat.
+On the flip side, a promise of growth does not equate to actual growth, and the business could just as easily fall flat.

-Any specific stock picking strategy will require a lot of research.
-Unless you’re willing to spend the time and energy, I recommend going with the index investing strategy.
-It’s a simple and effective strategy that offers favourable risk-adjusted returns.
+Unless you’re willing to spend the time and energy to do your research, I recommend going with the index investing approach.

-Now that you’ve decided what strategy best suits you, it’s time to buy stocks in your investment account!
+Now that you’ve decided on a strategy that best suits your financial situation and risk tolerance, it’s time for the final step of how to buy stocks in Canada, which is to actually buy the stocks in your investment account.

-The stock market is open from 9:30am to 4pm EST on weekdays, except during holidays.
-You can trade on your online brokerage account during these hours.
+The stock market is open from 9:30 am to 4:00 pm EST on weekdays, except during holidays.
+You can make trades on the online brokerage during these hours.